National Ceremonial Guard

 The National Ceremonial Guard (NCG) is an honor guard battalion of the South African National Defence Force serving during ceremonies involving the President of South Africa, Deputy President of South Africa, Minister of Defence and Military Veterans and the Chief of the South African National Defence Force.
 It is composed of a guard of honour, a drill team, and a military band.

 History

-The unit was originally founded in May 1967 as the State Presidents Guard when Charles Robberts Swart was the State President of South Africa.
+The unit was originally founded on 01 May 1967 as the State Presidents Guard when Charles Robberts Swart was the State President of South Africa.
 It was dissolved in 1990 ahead of the first democratic elections in 1994.
 The unit was rebranded in September 1996 as the National Ceremonial Guard.
 The NCG's old uniform of dark green tunic with black pants was reinstated after it was reestablished.
 In April 2008, the NCG moved into the Sebokeng Military Complex by order of the president.

 Functions

 The NCG takes part official state functions such as the opening of Parliament, and the welcoming ceremonies of visits by international leaders and statesmen to South Africa.
 It also provides guards of honour at inaugurations of Presidents, state funerals and certain national monuments.